 It all became very real for me the day I gave birth.
 You might say that bubble shattered all over me the second the doctor laid her on my stomach.
 I freaked out, as this was not part of my plan.
 Karen was supposed to be the first person to hold her, and here she was all snuggled into my stomach while the doctor collected the cord blood.
 “You wanted this,” he told me.
 So I attempted to relax while this absolutely adorable baby looked up at me.
 And just like that, I was hooked.
 No matter how much it might hurt to be apart at times, being together made it all worth it.

 Three and a half years later, Karen and I still communicate just as much as we did then.
 We talk at least four times a week, whether by Facebook, text, phone, or Facetime.
 Sarah is a complete spitfire of energy and one of the happiest children I’ve ever met.
 She knows exactly who I am and exactly who she is, as well.
-She will cheerfully tell anyone, from her aunt to the grocery store clerk, that she has a sister in California or that she grew in Ann’s belly because her mommy’s belly was broken.
+She will cheerfully tell anyone, from her aunt to the grocery store clerk, that she has a sister in California or that she grew in Ann’s belly because her mommy’s belly didn’t work the same.
 She has a complete hold of her situation that amazes me at times.

 A few months ago on Facetime, after Sarah was becoming wild and Karen was asking her to stop, I told her she better listen to her mommy.
 She stopped running like a hooligan long enough to give me her biggest smile and say, “But YOU were my FIRST mommy!”
 My heart was too busy melting all over the place for me to be to respond at first.
 Finally, I said something to the effect of yes, I was, so she should listen to me too!
 Moments like these were something I never dreamed possible when I first considered adoption.
 I’m so blessed to have found a family completely dedicated to surrounding our daughter with all the love in the world, and for having the grace to let me be a part of it.